TonyJacb/ros_mobilenet/README.md

 # ros_mobilenet

-ROS Package for MobileNet SSD
+ROS Package for MobileNet SSD Object Detector.
+This doesn't require a GPU to run.

 ### Node
 The topic names can be changed in the param.yaml